Priorities

 • As a City Councilor, I voted to reduce maximum building heights downtown and increase affordability thresholds, ensuring that future development fits within Beverly’s character and provides affordable housing options for working-class families.

 • In Boxford, I negotiate directly with all of our municipal unions, including public safety.
-I’ve worked to negotiate fair contracts that support the critical work of the Town’s first responders while still finding ways to streamline service delivery to reduce costs without compromising public safety.
+I’ve worked to secure fair contracts that support the vital work of the Town’s first responders while also exploring opportunities to enhance service efficiency and ensure responsible use of taxpayer resources without compromising public safety.

-• In my two terms on the City Council, I’ve voted in favor of budgets that invested in our schools, police department, and fire department.
+• In my two terms on the City Council, I’ve voted in favor of budgets that invested in our police and fire departments.

 Control Property Tax Increases with Smart Financial Management